article

 Interactive storytelling is more than just presenting data in a static chart.
 It involves creating a captivating narrative around datasets, with users actively engaging in the exploration process.

-For the AI community, Chat GPT's new plugins, Code Interpreter or Noteable, are trailblazers in this sense, allowing third-party incorporation.
+For the AI community, Chat GPT's plugins, Code Interpreter or Noteable, are trailblazers in this sense, allowing third-party incorporation.
 This technology enables data uploading and analysis while also facilitating the output of the results in both narrative form and visual illustration.
-It mixes capabilities of LLMs and Python code interpreters with a reach toolset to analyze and visualize data.
+It mixes the capabilities of LLMs and Python code interpreters with a rich toolset to analyze and visualize data.
 You can learn more about it here:

 Let's walk through an example of such interactive data visualization in an application's user interface.
 Let's think of some app that helps users understand crime hotspots in a locale.
 A traditional approach would involve statically displaying crime data on a 2D map.

-However, with a code interpreter, this translates into an engaging exploration.
+However, with a Code Interpreter, this translates into an engaging exploration.

 First, users are guided about how such analysis of potential crime trends should be conducted, then the system may generate charts and textual interpretation over a past period, sifted from a variety of data points.
 As users delve deeper, they are greeted with detailed interactive visuals, like crime intensity mapped over the locale or timelines representing spike hours.